brandjon/simplestruct/README.md

 - allow structs to be instantiated with keyword arguments
 - add support for __slots__
 - support iteration of fields (like namedtuple)
+- make exceptions appear to be raised from the stack frame of user code where the type error occurred, rather than inside this library (with a flag to disable, for debugging)